martmichals/martmichals.github.io/_projects/stout.md

 ### Data Set
 The dataset used is a subset of anonymized loan applications from Lending Club.
 It can be found [here](https://www.openintro.org/data/index.php?data=loans_full_schema ).
-The only issue dealt with in using this data was a small number of missing values for some of the features.
+The only issue dealt with in using this data set was a small number of missing values for some of the features.

 ### EDA